loginom/loginom-help-en-omegat/data/components-platform.md

 The client web application designated for processing workflows design, data visualization, server configuration, control of user rights.

-Studio is the main working place of analyst and end user that implements user interface of the platform operation.
+Studio is the main working place of the analyst and the end user that implements user interface of the platform operation.
 Megaladata Server provides data processing.

-List of supported browsers can be found at the following [link](https://help.loginom.ru/adminguide/studio/).
+The list of supported browsers can be found at the following [link](https://help.loginom.ru/adminguide/studio/).

 ## Integrator

-The platform component that enables to publish own web services that implement the logics developed in the Megaladata Server workflows.
+The platform component that enables to publish your own web services that implement the logics developed in the Megaladata Server workflows.
 Megaladata Integrator provides an opportunity to implement the architecture that secures failure safety, load balancing and scaling out.

 System requirements for [OS Linux](https://help.loginom.ru/adminguide/linux/integrator/), for [OS Windows](https://help.loginom.ru/adminguide/windows/integrator/).